DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 - Fusion mel-spectrograms-wavelet transforms.

-We trained a Convolutional Neural Networks with 32-64-128-256 neurons hidden layers.
+After a 80\%/20% train/test sets split, we train a Convolutional Neural Networks with 32-64-128-256 neurons hidden layers.
 Parameters are detailed in the notebooks CNN section. <br>
-Note: Although mel-spectrograms and wavelet transform are shown in color, the CNN is trained with grayscale images.
+Note: Although mel-spectrograms and wavelet transforms are shown in color, the CNN is trained with grayscale images.

 ## ESC-10  Results Synthesis